-We’re taking a break for the Christmas holidays, but before we disappear until 2018, we wanted to say a few words.
-First of all, Merry Christmas (Buon Natale in Italian!) and we’d like to thank everyone who visited our little corner of …
+We’re taking a break for Christmas, but before we disappear until 2020, we wanted to say Buon Natale e un Felice Anno Nuovo – Merry Christmas and a Happy New Year in Italian!
+We’d also like to thank everyone who visited our little corner of …

 It’s almost that time of the year again, and everyone likes a taste of citrus at Christmas.
 Some people like satsumas, whereas some like clementines.
 We like them all, but in a citrus gin or vodka.
 However, here in the south of Italy we are …

 The forgotten town of Pentedattilo in Calabria.
 Otherworldly screams?
 Laments from the afterlife?
 The bloody hand of the devil?